Crystal McCrary

-Crystal McCrary McGuire (formerly Crystal McCrary Anthony) is a writer, film producer and director, a former attorney and a broadcast personality.
-She is a creator and producer of entertainment content, including award-winning BET Networks shows Leading Women and Leading Men and youth basketball documentary Little Ballers, an author of fiction and of non-fiction articles, and has made numerous network television appearances, including as a legal analyst and a pop culture commentator.
-She runs marathons, and is a mother of three.
+Crystal McCrary McGuire (formerly Anthony; born October 24, 1969) is a writer, film producer and director, a former attorney and a broadcast personality.
+She is a creator and producer of entertainment content, including award-winning BET Networks shows Leading Women and Leading Men and youth basketball documentary Little Ballers.

 Biography

 She was born in October 24, 1969, in Detroit, Michigan, to Magellan Gomez McCrary and Thelma Barrington, and into a family that includes 10 lawyers.
 She has one sister.
 After receiving a bachelor's degree magna cum laude, in 1991 from the University of Michigan, she attended the Washington College of Law at the American University in Washington, DC, and the New York University School of Law, earning her J.D. degree in 1995.
-While pursuing her law degree, she also joined the international law program sponsored by Tulane University, studying European Community law in Paris, France.
+During law school, she also joined the international law program sponsored by Tulane University, studying European Community law in Paris, France.